TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-# TLS Certificate: Port -> 3269:
+# TLS Certificate: Port -> 3269

 <br />

-We will check this certificate with `openssl` and see if we find something relevant:
+Let's inspect the `TLS` certificate using `openssl` to check for any relevant information:

 <br />